 The FRK is the combination of a pair of toe spreaders and a lacrosse ball.

-Why the Lacrosse Ball?
+Why the Mobility Ball?

 As mentioned above, habitual use of shoes and a sedentary lifestyle in our modern environment results in feet that have weak and tight muscles along with stiff and sore joints.
 A major contributor to this is the lack of deep pressure into the feet that they would usually receive from the natural environment (rocks, stones, roots, logs, etc.).
-The lacrosse ball is a simple way to provide this vital stimulation to the feet in a controlled way, massaging and mobilising the muscles and joints, relieving pain/tension while preparing for barefoot training and living.
+The mobility ball is a simple way to provide this vital stimulation to the feet in a controlled way, massaging and mobilising the muscles and joints, relieving pain/tension while preparing for barefoot training and living.

 How to use it?

-The lacrosse ball can be quite uncomfortable and even painful when you first start using it.
+The mobility ball can be quite uncomfortable and even painful when you first start using it.
 Start with just 2-3 minutes of light pressure per foot per day and note how your feet respond.
 Gradually build up the intensity and duration of your sessions, until you can comfortably place your entire body weight through one leg onto the ball.
 An example routine is shown in the video below).

 Click here to get your own TFC Foot Restoration Kit!